Sestiere San Marco

 The last of its kind

-It was the last palace built along Canal Grande before the decline of the Venetian Republic.
+It was the last palace built along the Grand Canal before the decline of the Venetian Republic.
 Construction began in 1748 under architect Giorgio Massari, who was at the time finishing work on Ca' Rezzonico, standing just opposite on the other side of the Grand Canal.

 Radical transformation